aditiohri/twemoji-tic-tac-toe/README.md

 👈 = in process

 TO DO

-- replace all "icon" with "token"

-- The token I choose will be different from the one my opponent chooses
+- The token I choose will be different from the one my opponent chooses 👈
 * start button does not appear on screen until two different tokens chosen
 * user sees an error message if they choose the same token